Now use 'vim' as an extended version of the *vim* module.

 PopupNotification

-class vpe.PopupNotification(content, **p_options)
+class vpe.PopupNotification(content, name: str = '', **p_options)

 Popup configured as a short lived notification (default 3s).

-This creates the popup using popup_notification().
+This creates the popup in a similar manner to popup_notification.

 Range